-The U.S. Department of Energy's National Renewable Energy Laboratory (NREL) recently completed a technical and economic analysis of a potential solar energy development for the Becker landfill.
-The analysis showed a positive result and this type of analysis could be very helpful in explaining the potential for development on CLP sites in Minnesota.
-At the time this assessment report was completed the NREL analysis had not yet been vetted and is not included in this assessment report.
+The US Department of Energy's National Renewable Energy Laboratory recently completed a technical and economic analysis of a potential solar energy development for the Becker landfill.
+At the time this report was completed this analysis had not yet been vetted; however, the process and information provided in the analysis could be very helpful in explaining the potential for development on CLP sites in Minnesota.
 We recommend the state consider doing this analysis on the top ten sites identified in this study.